Meet the Team

 - Email: tracy.donachie@newcastle.ac.uk

-- Role: Event Organiser
+- Role: Event Organiser/Treasurer

 Tracy is a Lecturer in Sport and Exercise Psychology in the School of Psychology.
 Tracy is a Chartered membership with the British Psychological Society (BPS) and is a Fellow of the Higher Education Academy (HEA).
 Tracy has over 20 years’ experience of working in applied sport environments as a semi-professional footballer, a coach, and a deliverer of performance psychology to athletes, teams, and coaches.
 Tracy is Head of Psychosocial Development at York City Regional Talent Club and Technical Director of Berwick Rangers Football Club.
 She has previously provided performance psychology support to Scotland National Women's Football teams, Scottish Gymnastics, Hearts Football Academy, South Lanarkshire Leisure, Edinburgh University Football Club, Hamilton Academical Football Club, Mental Health Foundation, NHS Yorkshire, TransSoccer and many more.
 Tracy has also delivered strategies to manage exam stress to over 1200 students in schools, colleges, and universities across Yorkshire for Higher York, the National Collaborative Program, and York University.